Abreu, Moncada HR; White Sox spoil Brewers home opener, 6-4

 Avisaíl García doubled, singled and drove in three for Milwaukee.
 His two-out single off Steve Cishek with the bases loaded in the fifth gave Milwaukee a 4-2 lead.

-Ben Gamel added a two-out RBI single in the sixth for Milwaukee.
+Ben Gamel added a two-out RBI single in the sixth, but that was it for Milwaukee as the White Sox bullpen shut them down after the sixth.

+“We just didn’t do quite enough tonight,” Brewers manager Craig Counsell said.

 Rodón will be re-evaluated Tuesday.
 He allowed one run and three hits in his second start of the season.
 He threw 26 pitches, 22 strikes, as he continues his comeback from Tommy John surgery in May 2019.